zyan-repository/PocketCart/README.md

 - This README was generated with AI assistance, referencing the structure and format from a previous project ([TechTrove](https://github.com/zyan-repository/TechTrove)).
 - Frontend CSS styling and responsive design were enhanced with AI assistance for improved aesthetics and mobile compatibility.
 - Color theme was applied to all CSS files using AI assistance, based on the "Cool Caribbean" palette from [Adobe Color](https://color.adobe.com/explore).
+- Session management implementation (MongoDB session store with `connect-mongo`) was implemented with AI assistance to replace memory-based sessions for production deployment compatibility.

 ## Live Demo